Binary translation

-In computing, binary translation is a form of binary recompilation where sequences of instructions are translated from a source instruction set to the target instruction set.
+In computing, binary translation is a form of binary recompilation where sequences of instructions are translated from a source instruction set (ISA) to the target instruction set with respect to the operating system for which the binary was compiled.
 In some cases such as instruction set simulation, the target instruction set may be the same as the source instruction set, providing testing and debugging features such as instruction trace, conditional breakpoints and hot spot detection.

 The two main types are static and dynamic binary translation.
-Translation can be done in hardware (for example, by circuits in a CPU) or in software (e.g. run-time engines, static recompiler, emulators).
+Translation can be done in hardware (for example, by circuits in a CPU) or in software (e.g. run-time engines, static recompiler, emulators; all are typically slow).

 Motivation

 Binary translation is motivated by a lack of a binary for a target platform, the lack of source code to compile for the target platform, or otherwise difficulty in compiling the source for the target platform.

-Statically-recompiled binaries run potentially faster than their respective emulated binaries, as the emulation overhead is removed.
+Statically recompiled binaries run potentially faster than their respective emulated binaries, as the emulation overhead is removed.
 This is similar to the difference in performance between interpreted and compiled programs in general.

 Static binary translation

-A translator using static binary translation aims to convert all of the code of an executable file into code that runs on the target architecture without having to run the code first, as is done in dynamic binary translation.
+A translator using static binary translation aims to convert all of the code of an executable file into code that runs on the target architecture and platform without having to run the code first, as is done in dynamic binary translation.
 This is very difficult to do correctly, since not all the code can be discovered by the translator.
 For example, some parts of the executable may be reachable only through indirect branches, whose value is known only at run-time.

 One such static binary translator uses universal superoptimizer peephole technology (developed by Sorav Bansal and Alex Aiken from Stanford University) to perform efficient translation between possibly many source and target pairs, with considerably low development costs and high performance of the target binary.
 In experiments of PowerPC-to-x86 translations, some binaries even outperformed native versions, but on average they ran at two-thirds of native speed.

 Examples for static binary translations

-Honeywell provided a program called the Liberator for their Honeywell 200 series of computers; it could translate programs for the IBM 1400 series of computers into programs for the Honeywell 200 series.
+In the 1960s Honeywell provided a program called the Liberator for their Honeywell 200 series of computers; it could translate programs for the IBM 1400 series of computers into programs for the Honeywell 200 series.